Thurston County Running and Track and Field: The Top Influencer In Thurston County Running And Track and Field History

 Schultz's son was the national champion in the hammer and was a collegiate All-American.
 His daughter was one of the best in the nation in the hammer throw.
 Coach Schultz is a member of his high school Hall of Fame.

 John was an Honorable Mention All-American football player during his college years.
-He became a high school principal and administrator and is now retired but still helps out at a local high school in football and a local University in track and field.
+He became a high school principal and administrator and is now retired from his teaching career.
+He is currently the head coach of track and field at Saint Martin's University because he still loves helping young people.

 Schultz is part of his high school Hall of Fame.